rasaashrafi/novelCoViD/README.md

 ### Data Accessibility
 The `Covid19Data()` function allows users to obtain real time data of CoViD19 reported cases from Johns Hopkins University data repository.
 This function provides a clean data of total and daily death and confirmed cases for every country, available since 2020-01-22.

-### visualizing data on map
+### Visualizing data on map
-The `Covid19onMap()` function provides a world map in which the color of every country shows number of new cases of confirmed or death from covid19 on the given date.
+The `Covid19onMap()` function provides a world map in which the color of every country shows number of new confirmed cases or death from covid19 on the given date.
 Entries of this function are:
 1) a dataframe which should be provided by Covid19Data() function,
 2) a specific date, possible formats are: "yyyy-m-d" or "yyyy/m/d"
 3) the type of "confirmed" or "death" to show on the map.
 Note that the default data is a local data which is the offline available version of covid19 data stored in the package.
 It is recommended that the user gets the updated data using Covid19Data() function.

-### plot new cases as a function of time for the given country
+### Plot daily cases as a function of time for the given country
-The `Covid19Plot()` function plots number of new confirmed cases and new death from covid19 as a function of time for the given country or countries.
+The `Covid19Plot()` function plots number of daily confirmed cases and daily death from covid19 as a function of time for the given country or countries.
 Entries of this function are:
 1) data set which should be provided by Covid19Data() function,
-2) country or countries names, available names are stored in the variable named 'country_names'
+2) country or countries names. available names are stored in the variable named 'country_names',
-3) start date
+3) start date,
 4) end date.
 Note that the default data is a local data which is the offline available version of covid19 data stored in the package.
 It is recommended that the user gets the updated data using Covid19Data() function.